determined-ai/determined/docs/manage/elasticsearch-logging-backend.rst

 .. _elasticsearch-logging-backend:

 ##############################
- Elasticsearch-backed logging
+ Elasticsearch-Backed Logging
 ##############################

+Use this guide as a reference when considering a shift from the default logging backend to `Elasticsearch <https://www.elastic.co/what-is/elasticsearch>`__ for optimized log storage and analysis.

-This guide covers the limitations of the default logging backend, as a guideline on when to migrate to Elasticsearch, and some tips for how to tune Elasticsearch to work best with Determined.
+We'll discuss the limitations of the default logging backend and provide tips and guidelines for migrating to Elasticsearch including how to tune Elasticsearch to work best with Determined.

 `Elasticsearch <https://www.elastic.co/what-is/elasticsearch>`__ is a search engine commonly used for storing application logs for search and analytics.
 Determined supports using Elasticsearch as